 Stop Soil Erosion with Vines

-People with homes sitting on hills and along slanted areas, to stop the erosion of their land for centuries have used Ivy.
+People with homes sitting on hills and slanted areas to stop the erosion of their land for centuries have used Ivy.
 Thousands of acres of property wash away yearly, and damage to a home's foundation can be affected by this change in soil location.
 Plants offer a valuable asset in stopping the loss of soil.
 Vinca minor is a lovely plant that grows and clings to the earth.
 It is a running plant and holds the most excellent sand.
 This flowering plant is called Periwinkle.
 English ivy vines.

 English ivy vines are some of the prettiest.
 They are easy to grown and are seen on buildings everywhere.
 This plant is native to Europe and Asia but has become commonplace in many countries.
 They are beautiful but can overtake shrubbery.
 Hedges and trees can easily fall prey to English ivy.
 In established homes, you may see English ivy growing up walls at will.
 Seasoned gardeners know this is a beautiful way to stop soil erosion.